ryanncode/point-blank/README.md

 *   `DocumentModel`: Manages the document's state and uses `DocumentParser` to create an immutable `DocumentTree`.
 *   `DecorationManager`: Applies visual decorations to the editor based on the `DocumentTree` and `DecorationCalculator`.
 *   `CommandManager`: Registers and handles all user commands, interacting with the `DocumentModel` and other components.

+For a detailed history of changes, see the [CHANGELOG](CHANGELOG.md).

 ## Contributing